rey5137/jsonbatch/README.md

 - After that, it will make a POST request to **https://jsonplaceholder.typicode.com/posts** to create a new post with userId & body are same as first post.
 - If the POST request succeed, it will return a response with both first post & new post.
 If not (status != 201), it will return a response with new_post = "Error".

+You can try out this example via [this web app](https://jsonbatch-demo.herokuapp.com/)

 ## Custom function
 You can add your own custom function to JsonBuilder object.
 All the functions have to extend from a base class **Function**:
 ```java